Active Rest

 This is an extra-ordinary time and can feel like quite a surreal experience for many.

 Time is needed for recuperation and integration.
-Minimising movement and maximising rest is so important not only to honour the demands of your changing body, as it settles and adjusts, after the huge journey of pregnancy and the exertion of birth but also the emergence and birth of a new family and demands of your newborn.
+Minimising movement and maximising rest is so important not only to honour the demands of your changing body, as it settles and adjusts, after the huge journey of pregnancy and the exertion of birth, but also the emergence and birth of a new family and the demands of your newborn.

-Body scan relaxation practice perfect for when you need to rest but the mind is busy
+Body scan relaxation practice perfect for when you need to rest but the mind is busy (11 mins)

-Present moment meditation is a short practice for when we feel that we are taken into all the to-do lists and what ifs of the mind and to bring us back to the present. to rest but the mind is busy
+Present moment meditation is a short practice for when the mind is busy with to-do lists and what ifs and want to rest.
+(5 mins)

 Foot Bath